 Scientists from McGill University noticed that higher doses of synthetic THC seem to worsen the symptoms of depression and that lower doses of the same substance have an antidepressant effect.
 (5)

-When it comes to the most optimal THC and CBD percentages for battling depression, there have been many theories but only one comprehensive review study.
+When it comes to the most optimal THC and CBD dosage for battling depression, there have been many theories but only one comprehensive review study.
 Researchers from the Washington State University published an article in the August 2018 edition of the Journal of Affective Disorders, called “A naturalistic examination of the perceived effects of cannabis on negative effect”.

 The study used feedback from more than 11,000 patients from an app called Strainprint, which provides a diary for medical cannabis patients to track their optimal strains and dosages.
 Their main goal was to analyze how current medical marijuana users medicate and how effective cannabis is at relieving the symptoms of anxiety, stress and depression.